The Legend of Dragoon: Story

-Dart is travelling to his hometown when he is attacked by a dragon.
-He is saved by Rose, who informs Dart that the Sandora army has attacked the town.
-As he arrives he discovers that the town has been destroyed and his childhood friend Shana has been taken to a prison.
+Dart has been travelling the world in search of the Black Monster, an entity that killed his parents when he was a child.
+He is travelling to his home when he is attacked by a dragon.
+He is saved by Rose, who informs Dart that an army has attacked his home.
+As he arrives he discovers that the town has been destroyed and Shana has been taken to a prison.
+He decides to postpone his quest to find the Black Monster to save Shana.

 After rescuing Shana with the help of Lavitz, King Albert sends the party to defend the fort-city of Hoax.
-During a surprise attack, Dart gains the ability to transform into a Dragoon.
-With the fort safe, the party travels to Lohan where they meet Lloyd and discover that he kidnapped King Albert and took the Moon Gem from him, an ancient artifact held by the Royal Family.
-The king is rescued, but Lloyd escapes with the Moon Gem, killing Lavitz in the process.
-The party discovers that Lloyd is gathering similar artifacts held by royalty across the continent and while the party tries to reverse his work, Lloyd obtains all three of the artifacts.
-Dart and the party defeat Lloyd, who agrees to take them to Emperor Diaz.
+During a surprise attack, Rose helps Dart gain the ability to transform into a Dragoon, revealing that she can also transform into a Dragoon.
+Although the fort is safe, the party learns that a man named Lloyd has kidnapped King Albert and taken the Moon Gem from him, an ancient artifact held by the Royal Family.
+The king is rescued, but Lloyd kills Lavitz and escapes with the Moon Gem.
+The party discovers that Lloyd is gathering similar artifacts held by royalty across the continent and decides to pursue and stop Lloyd.
+The party is unable to stop him from obtaining all three of the artifacts, but Lloyd offers to bring them to the person directing his actions, Emperor Diaz.

 Diaz reveals that during the Wingly reign 10,000 years ago a creature called the Virage Embryo, also known as the God of Destruction, came to the world to end all other life.
 Before it could be born, the Winglies used their magic to separate its body from its soul and cast the body into the sky, where it became the Moon That Never Sets.
 They sealed the moon with magical Signets placed in each of the Wingly cities to prevent the soul and body from reuniting.
 The soul of the God of Destruction was originally placed inside the Crystal Sphere, which was worn by the Wingly ruler Melbu Frahma to increase his power.
 The Crystal Sphere was shattered when Dragoons attacked the Wingly capital of Kadessa.